Ballast tractor: Description

-The ballast tractor's name derives from the nautical term “sailing ballast” describing heavy material added to a vessel to improve stability.
-For a ballast tractor, ballast is added over the driving wheels to maximize traction.
-The additional weight increases the friction between the tyres and the road surface, allowing the tractor to overcome the inertia and friction of moving a heavy trailed load.
-Without it, there would be unproductive wheelspin.

 With a semi-trailer, ballast is added in the form of the weight of the attached trailer pressing down upon the tractor's fifth wheel.
 Since the load is separate from a ballast tractor, it provides no ballast: the drawbar only transmits a horizontal force.

 High inertia is encountered when starting to move a heavy load.
 To overcome this, ballast tractors tend to have high-powered, low geared engines that provide substantial torque, especially at low speeds.
 Additionally, ballast tractors are often fitted with heavy-duty hub reduction axles, a combination resulting in exceptionally low maximum speeds.

 A strong chassis is required to both support the extra ballast weight and pulling forces transmitted by the drawbar.
 A reinforced chassis also allows multiple tractors to be coupled together to maximize power and traction.
-Heavy-duty versions of commercial tractor units may be fitted with a ballast box and suitable drawgear, or a ballast tractor may be purpose-built.
+Heavy-duty versions of commercial tractor units may be fitted with a ballast box and suitable draw gear, or a ballast tractor may be purpose-built.
 Ballast is placed above the driving axle, or spread out over multiple driving axles to maximize traction on each and evenly distribute its load.
 Conversion from a regular tractor to a ballast tractor may require some modifications like chassis alteration, extra axle, larger tires, ballast box, and a heavy-duty gearbox so that it can handle the extra weight.
 The heavy-duty tractors which are usually converted into ballast tractors have 6x4, 8x6 axle configuration, hub reduction, better suspension and a powerful engine ranging from 300 to 1000hp.